2rohityadav/hey-toast/README.md

 - 🎨 **Modern Icons**: Clean SVG icons for each toast type
 - 🖱️ **Manual Close**: Click the X button to close manually (optional)
 - ♿ **Accessibility**: Proper ARIA labels and keyboard support
+- 🔧 **Framework Agnostic**: Works with React, Angular, Vue.js, and vanilla JavaScript
+- 📦 **Zero Dependencies**: Lightweight with no external dependencies